-Zoning is C-2, General Business.
+Zoning is I-2, General Industrial.

 The Property is located within the boundaries of Foreign Trade Zone 140.
 A FTZ provides competitive advantages to companies involved in international trade through deferral, reduction or elimination of U.S. Customs duties.
-Potential buyers interested in applying for FTZ status or as a foreign trade subzone should contact the FTZ 140 grantee, the City of Flint, at 810-600-1429.
+Potential buyers interested in applying for FTZ status should contact the FTZ 140 grantee, Flint and Genesee Chamber of Commerce, at 810-600-1429.

-Flint-Genesee Regional Chamber of Commerce (www.flintandgenesee.org) offers business services and expertise for companies expanding in Flint-Genesee County, established local businesses and entrepreneurs building start-ups.
+Flint-Genesee Chamber of Commerce offers business services and expertise for companies expanding in Flint-Genesee County, established local businesses and entrepreneurs building start-ups.
 The chamber is dedicated to strengthening the businesses and economy of the community by welcoming and supporting new business and ensuring that local business owners have the tools and knowledge to stay competitive.